DiagAutoClinic/DiagAutoClinicOS/COMMUNITY_DISCUSSIONS.md

 ## General

-Q: Can I use AutoDiag for commercial purposes?
+Q: Can I use DiagAutoClinicOS for commercial purposes?
 A:Yes, with proper licensing.
 Contact us for commercial use.

 Q: Is there a mobile version?